Moon prints again have a moment. Maybe because of the revival of space exploration. Read how the Moon inspires lovers, movies, fashion and more.

 Why did we do this?
 Well, you can’t evaluate a model for an Earth without atmosphere as the Earth has an atmosphere.
 However, the Moon is made up of similar material as the Earth and at similar distance from the Sun as the Earth.
 It actually is tidally locked with the Earth meaning that the Moon always shows the same side to Earth.
 A Moon day is 28 Earth days.
 Thus, we had to consider the different rotations of Moon and Earth and the slightly different distances from the Sun.
 The paper about that is pretty heavy on math, but just in case you want to look at it, here is the link to Using Earth’s Moon as a Testbed for Quantifying the Effect of the Terrestrial Atmosphere.

-I like the chocolate color of the sweater as this brown works well with black.
+I like the chocolate color of the sweater as this brown with black works well together.
 You saw the brown sweater styled with a black vest and a glen check skirt in the post at the link.

 P.S.
 Like this outfit?
 Then, it would be great if you pinned them to your own Pinterest board.
 It’s a great way that your friends, family, and others can see them too.